${desc_content} ${desc_content} Iraq 2026: Kurdistan Safe, Baghdad Not | Region Alert

 Iraq travel safety 2026: Baghdad green zone, Kurdistan Region, Basra oil operations, and security assessment for operations teams.

-Updated: February 2026 · 14 min read · By Sean Hagarty
+Updated: March 8, 2026 · 14 min read · By Sean Hagarty

 The U.S. State Department maintains a Level 4 "Do Not Travel" advisory for Iraq.
 Most Western governments issue similar warnings.
 But the advisory applies to the entire country, which is operationally meaningless.
 Thousands of foreign workers operate in Iraq's oil fields.
 International NGOs run programs across multiple governorates.
 Construction firms, logistics companies, and private security contractors move personnel through Iraq daily.
-They don't operate based on country-level advisories.
+They do not operate based on country-level advisories.
 They operate based on route-level, district-level, and sometimes checkpoint-level intelligence.

 Critical Distinction